QALB-Boy/blog/_posts/2017-04-06-qalb-boy-gamified-learning-platform.markdown

 * Ruby-on-Rails for the core backend and P2P
 * C++ for the Qt app
 * Qml for everything you see in the Qt app
+* GDScript and Godot for many video games

 Machine learning is planned as a feature, so Python will be added to this list.